-EXTRAORDINARY CONVERSATION WITH JIM NOLAN, IN THE LIGHT - A NUMBER OF DISTINGUISHED FRENCH SPIRITS-CALLING DISTINGUISHED CIT-IZENS TO TESTIFY-PARENTS RECOGNIZING CHIL-DREN-THE DEAD SPEAK AND WRITE AGAIN,
+EXTRAORDINARY CONVERSATION WITH JIM NOLAN, IN THE LIGHT-A NUMBER OF DISTINGUISHED FRENCH SPIRITS-CALLING DISTINGUISHED CITIZENS TO TESTIFY-PARENTS RECOGNIZING CHILDREN-THE DEAD SPEAK AND WRITE AGAIN.

-J IM NOLAN said, on several occasions, he would be able, before the termination of the engagement, to talk to me twenty minutes, while he stood before the aperture, with his face fully in view.
+JIM NOLAN said, on several occasions, he would be able, before the termination of the engagement, to talk to me twenty minutes, while he stood before the aperture, with his face fully in view.
 Still, one morning, when he wrote upon the slate he wished me to go to the cabinet-room for that purpose, I confess I was a little surprised.
 He said the medium was in excellent condition, and I should not apprise her of his intention.
-Between friends, I gave my promise to be intre nos, and, so pledged, went to the cabinet-room.
+I gave my promise to be inter nos, and, so pledged, went to the cabinet-room.

 This imposed silence, I subsequently ascertained, was for the purpose of keeping the medium passive.
 Had she been apprised of his intention, her anxiety or agitation would have been sufficient to defeat his purpose by dissipating the power he employed.
-Mrs. Hollis has much to learn, and a great deal of discipline to pass through before she will, of her own accord, establish the best conditions for the spirits to manifest through.
-Both Nolan and Ski have often written me to do certain things without permitting the medium to know their object until after it had been accomplished.
+Mrs. Hollis has much to learn, and a great deal of discipline to receive before she will, of her own accord, establish conditions through which the spirits may best manifest.
+Both Nolan and "Ski" have often written me to do certain things without permitting the medium to know their object until after it had been accomplished.
 To her credit, however, it must be said, that she rarely opposes their wishes, when her compliance does not inconvenience her too much.
-Like most people, Mrs. Hollis, when she is commanded to do a thing, wants to know the motive in view, before she implicitly obeys-asserting that she is no longer a child, and will not consent to be treated Still, she is the most patient and passively as such. obedient woman to the wishes of the spirits that I have known.
+Like most people, Mrs. Hollis, when she is commanded to do a thing, wants to know the motive in view, before she implicitly obeys-asserting that she is no longer a child, and will not consent to be treated as such.
+Still, she is the most patient and passively obedient woman to the wishes of the spirits that I have known.
 Their word is law, but she requires the reason of the law; yielding an intelligent subjection, but not indulging in an unreasoning faith.
-"I walk with my eyes open," she said, " and will not be led."
+"I walk with my eyes open," she said, "and will not be led."

 As requested, I went with Mrs. Hollis to the cabinet-room, and as I was pushing the door to, after she had entered the cabinet, a voice spoke distinctly, "Stand still!"
 It was Jim Nolan's voice, I knew; for I had heard it a hundred times.
 I obeyed the command, standing about two feet in front of the aperture, upon which I fixed my gaze.
 About five minutes elapsed before the cloth was put aside, when, far back in the dark chamber, was discernible the outline of a man's head.
-It approached slowly to the light, until it was plainly seen, though it wanted the spirit-halo to brighten it, as I have seen many.
-The light, however, was sufficient to discern the color of the eyes and hair.
-The skin of the face was sun-tanned and dark, while the beard was brown-black and full.
+It approached slowly to the light, until it was plainly seen, though it wanted the spirit-halo to brighten it, as I have seen with many.
+The light, however, was sufficient to discern the color of the eyes The skin of the face was sun-tanned and dark, while the beard was brown-black and full.
 From my position, I could have "pulled him by the nose" if he had been a lying spirit, and would have done so had I detected him in a fraud.
-I looked steadily in his eyes for a minute, when he defended himself from my aggressive stare by shading them, a minute or more, with his hand.
-He seemed to be perplexed or confused, and, in a hesitating, stammering manner, at the beginning, said :
+I looked steadily in his eyes for a minute, when he defended himself from my aggressive stare by shading them with his hand.
+He seemed to be perplexed or confused, and, in a hesitating, stammering manner, at the beginning, said: